This is how I make myself happy at work

 Renting one of these is no more expensive than renting any run-of-the-mill anonymobile, but it made my Saturday a lot of fun.
 Oh, and I had two great gigs too :o)

-6 thoughts on “This is how I make myself happy at work”
+6 responses to “This is how I make myself happy at work”

 Maybe next time I have to travel on the train to work (which isn’t very often), I’ll splash out on a first class ticket and ride in comfort… at least that way there shouldn’t be too many screaming kids and loud iPods!